sumin-Ma/GALAMOST/docs/galatackle.rst

       galaTackle *.xml

 After pressing enter, a menu of function options will be listed.
-You can choose one or more functions by input the number indexex separated by blank.
+You can choose one or more functions by the number indexes separated by blank.
 The parameters for a function can be input after ":" and seperated by "|".

    Such as::